-A nerve block is a type of regional anesthesia in which a local anesthetic is injected near a specific nerve or group of nerves to numb the area and block pain signals.
-Nerve blocks can be used for diagnosis, treatment, or surgery.
-They can be used to treat pain and muscle spasms, as well as to diagnose pain and perform procedures such as joint injections and dental work.
-The type of nerve block Houston to be used is determined by the location and type of pain being treated.
+A nerve block is a type of regional anesthesia in which a local anesthetic injected near a specific nerve or group of nerves to numb the area and Pain Management.
+Nerve blocks can used for diagnosis, treatment, or surgery.
+They can use to treat pain and muscle spasms, as well as to diagnose pain and perform procedures such as joint injections and dental work.
+The type of nerve block Houstonused determined by the location and type of pain treated.

 How does nerve block work?